I Am Navy Medicine: Lieutenant Kristin Thompson

 |0

-This work, I Am Navy Medicine: Lieutenant Kristin Thompson [Image 2 of 2], by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, I Am Navy Medicine: Lieutenant Kristin Thompson, by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.